James-SR/BI-Notes/docs/TSQL.md

 </div>

-Key Points:
+** Key Points **

 * The APPLY operator enables you to execute a table-valued function for each row in a rowset returned by a SELECT statement.
 Conceptually, this approach is similar to a correlated subquery.
 * CROSS APPLY returns matching rows, similar to an inner join.
 OUTER APPLY returns all rows in the original SELECT query results with NULL values for rows where no match was found.

 ### Lab Exercises